Robinyo/data-model-patterns/README.md

 The Conceptual Data Models were prepared using the community edition of the  [ERwin](http://erwin.com/products/data-modeler/community-edition) Data Modeler.

-**Note:** The community edition of ERwin is limited to 25 model objects, to address this limitation each subject area (e.g., Party, Location and Product) model is located in a seperate '.erwin' file.
+**Note:** The community edition of ERwin is limited to 25 model objects, to address this limitation each subject area (e.g., Party, Location and Product) model is located in a separate '.erwin' file.

 ## Feedback